andreaskth/securing-chrome-extensions/unsafe-fetch-vuln/README.md

 New request to /hacker: foo
 ```

+(The web server will not respond with anything, so the browser will keep loading the page.
+But don't worry, as long as you get output in the terminal, things are working as expected.)

 To make the web server externally accessible, you can use [ngrok](https://ngrok.com/) as described in the [main README](https://github.com/andreaskth/securing-chrome-extensions#how-to-make-web-server-externally-accessible-with-ngrok).
 Once you have a URL for the server, copy that URL to the `URL` variable in `app.js`.
 As an example, this URL would be `https://d6ecc19b8dc0.ngrok.io` based on the image in the main README.
+Don't forget to restart the web server after making this change.

 If you wish, you can also change the `DEBUG` and `HACKER_MODE` variables in `app.js`.
 The `DEBUG` flag will toggle `alert()`s for different stages of the attack, and the `HACKER_MODE` flag toggles whether the web server returns benign content or not.